technodono/Datapacks/Dungeons+/info.md

 # Dungeons+
 ### (resourcepack included)

-This data-pack aims to add 6 brand new dungeons that should improve vanilla immersion and keep the feeling of the old vanilla style dungeon boxes!
-Each dungeon type spawns within certain biomes and has a unique spawner which allows for strategic structure exploration to find the one spawner you're specifically looking to turn into a farm
+This data-pack aims to add 10 brand new dungeons that should improve vanilla immersion and keep the feeling of the old vanilla style dungeon boxes!
+Each dungeon type spawns within certain biomes and has a unique spawner which allows for strategic structure exploration.

 ## Installing:
 Once the data-pack is installed you can verify it's working by clicking on the installed data-packs button or running /data-pack list and checking if it's in the list